DimitarYordanov17/Space_Challenges_2021_Ground_Station/README.md

 # Signal Processing

-To successfully process the signals, we run a GNU Radio flow that appreciates 3 main consecutive steps: Receive and Save, Demodulate and Deframe, Upload.
+To successfully process the signals, we run a GNU Radio flow that appreciates 3 main consecutive steps: Receive and Save, Demodulate and Deframe, Output.

-The below steps will explore 2 ways of doing the aforementioned:

-**The first way is by saving the file received and deframing it later. **

-The pros of this is that we will have the data saved on a wav file and can use it for more considerate analysis.

-The cons is that in case we need the decoded data fast, this way will just not suffice.
-For that reason we explored a second way:

-**The second way is bypassing the saving part and directly decoding the information live as the satellite passes.**

-The pros here are that you get decoded data fast.

-The cons are that you don't have a file with the raw data recorded and the only data you get out is the decoded one.
-This would pose problems in case you need to analyze the raw data.

-We will explore each method in detail.

-# Method 1

 ## Prerequisites